-- a) Revenue from rendering of services is recognized when the performance of agreed contractual task has been completed. - b) Interest income is recognized on time proportion basis taking into account the amount outstanding and applicable interest rates. - c) Dividend income on investments is recognized when the right to receive dividend is established. - d) Other income/revenue is recognized to the extent that it is probable that the economic benefit will flow to the Company and it can be reliably measured.
+- a) Revenue from rendering of services including rental income from containers is recognized when the performance of agreed contractual task has been completed. - b) Interest income is recognized on time proportion basis taking into account the amount outstanding and applicable interest rates. - c) Dividend income on investments is recognized when the right to receive dividend is established. - d) Other income/revenue is recognized to the extent that it is probable that the economic benefit will flow to the Company and it can be reliably measured.